 If you're like most people, when you make contributions to your IRA, you intend to leave the money alone for decades until you can comfortably retire.
 If you find yourself in desperate financial straits, however, you can withdraw the money early, but you'll face income taxes and extra tax penalties.

 When you liquidate your IRA, you'll only owe taxes on the portion of the distribution that comes from deductible contributions and earnings.
 For a traditional IRA, this generally means the entire distribution.
 However, if you've made nondeductible contributions to your traditional IRA, those aren't taxed when you withdraw them.
-Similarly, since all Roth IRA distributions are nondeductible, you get those out tax-free but you'll have to pay income taxes on any earnings.
+Similarly, since all Roth IRA distributions are nondeductible, you get those out tax-free.
 Suppose you've got $15,000 of contributions in your Roth IRA and a total of $22,000 in the account when you liquidate it.
-You'll only pay income taxes on the $7,000 of income.
+No income tax will be required during the distribution.

 Early Withdrawal Penalties